It is the process of removing dead or infected tissue from a wound to make a healthy tissue form, completing the space left by the wound.

 - A bad diet.

-It is possible that during surgical debridement, blood vessels tendons or other underlying structures are damaged during the diagnosis of the wound or during surgical debridement.
+Blood vessel tendons or other underlying structures may be damaged during the wound diagnosis or surgical debridement.

-Bacteria on the surface can penetrate deeper into the body, causing more serious infections.
+Bacteria on the surface can penetrate deeper into the body, causing more severe infections.

 Symptoms of a complication